 If it's not their crispy edges, gooey middles, or chewy texture - it's the roasted cinnamon pecans that make these cookies so incredible.
 I used my popular chocolate chip toffee cookies as the base of this cookie recipe because they are made with melted butter; giving them a denser, chewier texture (and you don't need a stand mixer!).

-These chocolate chip pecan cookies are perfect for the holidays.
-They are the ultimate sweet and rich cookie!
+These chocolate chip pecan cookies are perfect for the holidays- they are the ultimate sweet and rich cookie!
 For more holiday-ready recipes, try out chocolate ganache thumbprints!

 What Makes This Recipe Special

 - This cookie recipe uses melted butter, so no stand mixer is required!
-(Try my iced oatmeal cookies, butterscotch chip cookies, and miso cookies for more one-bowl cookie recipes)
+(Try my frosted oatmeal cookies, butterscotch chip cookies, and miso cookies for more one-bowl cookie recipes)

 - The cookies are packed with crunchy pecans, melted chocolate, and warm spiced flavor thanks to the molasses and cinnamon.

-- After working as a pastry chef for years, this girl knows bakery-worthy cookies; and these chocolate chip pecan cookies are just that!
+- After working as a pastry chef for years, this girl knows bakery-style chocolate chip cookies; and these chocolate chip pecan cookies are just that!
 They are large cookies with gooey centers and crispy edges.

 Ingredient Notes and Substitutions